-LPEA Board of Directors Meetings
+LPEA Board of Directors

 Communicating with the Board

 LPEA members may contact their board representatives directly via the contact details provided below.
 Individual directors cannot speak on behalf of the full board.
 If you wish to receive an official response from the board, you should direct your questions and comments to the Board President.
 Directors can only answer questions related to board-level strategic matters.
 Questions of an operational nature will be redirected to LPEA staff for a response.
 When warranted, Q&As will also be added to LPEA's Fact Checker.